Beacon, Haldane add teens as non-voting members, advisors

 “They showed [the survey] to me for my review,” Sieverding said, “but they ran with it.
 Kids are going to start knowing that they can contact them to let them know what they’re interested in.”

 “We expect them to be actively involved,” Landahl added.
 “It’s helpful for the board members too, to have students there reminding us why we’re doing this.
 Sometimes we get a little lost in the adult stuff.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.